Mullans/Protractor-Tests-Freeletics/README.md

 3. The main page should only have 2 displayed logos

+### Shop Page - Reflective Mesh Sleeveless

+1. Clicking on each description header should set them to 'is-active'

 ## Custom Matchers
 All custom matchers are stored in `custom matchers.js` and loaded to `global.customMatchers` in the `onPrepare` section of `config.js`